Following methods can be used:

 true |

-Reuse connection for subsequent requests to the same target |
+Reuse pooled keep-alive connections across requests to the same target.
+Set to |

 |